-2 "Adjusted earnings" and "Adjusted earnings per basic share" are non-IFRS financial performance measures which have no standard definition under IFRS.
+"Adjusted earnings" and "Adjusted earnings per basic share" are non-IFRS financial performance measures which have no standard definition under IFRS.
+For information regarding the non-IFRS financial measures used by Osisko, refer to the "Non-IFRS Financial Performance Measures" section in Osisko's MD&A for the year ended December 31, 2018, which section is incorporated by reference herein.

-3 The cash cost of an investment is a non-IFRS measure representing the cash paid on the acquisition of an investment.
-The gain or the loss is calculated by subtracting the cash acquisition cost from the cash proceeds on the sale of an investment.
+The cash cost of an investment is a non-IFRS measure representing the cash paid on the acquisition of an investment.
+The gain or the loss is calculated by subtracting the cash cost from the cash proceeds on the sale of an investment.